Taxodium distichum

 NCNE: OBL

-Bark reddish, peeling in long strips
+Bark brown to gray with a reddish tint, peeling in long strips

 S-rank: No rank